varoonsahgal/tf-azure-workshop/module-1/README.md

 Run `terraform apply` again to see the key is now redacted from the output, which can be particularly useful in deployment pipelines.
 The best practice would be to write the key to a secure vault and read it from there, but for debugging purposes it can be useful to add the key to the `outputs.tf` file.
 But when it is sensitive, there is still no way to access it without needing to grab and scroll through the state file.
 For that, you can use the `terraform output` command to extract the value of an output variable from the state file.
 More information is available [here](https://www.terraform.io/docs/cli/commands/output.html).

-> Use the `terraform output` command to extract the private key and write this to a file called `bctf-private-key.pem`.
+> Use the `terraform output` command to extract the private key and write this to a file called `watech-private-key.pem`.
 Use the `-raw` flag to be able to access a sensitive output.

 <details>
 <summary>Solution</summary>

-    terraform output -raw private_ssh_key > bctf-private-key.pem && chmod 600 bctf-private-key.pem
+    terraform output -raw private_ssh_key > watech-private-key.pem && chmod 600 watech-private-key.pem

 </details>